sletap/KTPoints/README.md

 * To handle date time stuff: `npm install moment --save`
 * For displaying data: `npm install --save react-native-progress-bar-animated`

+# Tools/Organization

+## Zeplin
+* Designs can be made using whatever program you prefer (Sketch, Adobe XD, Figma, Photoshop)
+* When finished with designs import them to Zeplin
+** Zeplin is a design platform for all of our designs as well as easier handoffs between designer and programmer.
+* Our Zeplin project can be found at: https://zpl.io/aNPde4Z

+## Trello
+* Task management system
+* Easy way to track where we are on various features of the app in a way that is visible to all members
+* If you'd like to be added to this please contact EJ and he will make sure you are added

 # General Branching:
+* Create a new branch using the command: `git checkout -b  [name of branch]` ** Naming scheme for branches is `hotfix/[yourname-hotfixname]`  or `feature/[yourname-feature_name]`
 * Complete a feature in a branch, then create a pull request for that branch to come into the REDO branch (which will eventually be master)